Novakovich/Lifo_and_Fifo_Django/README.md

 - built-in admin panel with all features for data manipulation (sorting, changing fields, immutable fields, actions, Search fields by uuid)
 - worked with DjangoRestFramework API and Postman, created serializers and connected urls.py
 - enabled login and logout
-- used celery and rabbitMQ to justify registration.
+- used celery and rabbitMQ to notify user about registration.
 - The latest: added context_processor, select_related, debug_toolbar and chat.
 In the visual design I tried to work out the HTML with Bootstrap5, crispy_forms, added header for all pages, connected STATIC FILES and MEDIA FILES and other features.